govuk-one-login/mobile-id-check-async/backend-api/README.md

 ##### Activate AWS credentials in `dev` or `build`

-Ensure you are in account `di-mobile-id-check-async-dev` or `di-mobile-id-check-async-dev`
+Ensure you are in account `di-mobile-id-check-async-dev` or `di-mobile-id-check-async-build`

 ##### Generate an `.env`